-9. Commitments under Operating Leases
+Commitments under Operating Leases

 The Health Insurance Authority rents offices at Canal House, Canal Road, Dublin 6 at a cost of €68,000 per annum.
-Rent was renegotiated from €50,000 as a result of a rent review undertaken in May 2017.
 The Authority entered into a 10 year lease for the offices in May 2012.

 At the year end, the Authority has the following annual commitments that fall due as follows: